 The NomCom will engage proactively in consultations with the various elements of the ICANN community in its recruitment efforts.
-Contacts will include the Internet Engineering Task Force (IETF), the Security and Stability Advisory Group (SSAC), the Root Server System Advisory Committee (RSSAC), the Regional Internet Registries (RIRs), the Address Council, the generic top level domain (gTLD) and the country code top level domain (ccTLD) registries and registrars, the technical liaison group, the Council (constituencies and stakeholder groups) of the Generic Names Supporting Organization (GNSO), the Council and constituencies of the country code Names Supporting Organization (ccNSO), and the At-Large Advisory Committee (ALAC).
+Contacts will include the Internet Engineering Task Force (IETF), Security and Stability Advisory Group (SSAC), Root Server System Advisory Committee (RSSAC), Regional Internet Registries, Address Supporting Organization (ASO) Council, generic top-level domain (gTLD) and country code top-level domain (ccTLD) registries and registrars, Technical Liaison Group, Council (constituencies and stakeholder groups) of the Generic Names Supporting Organi-zation (GNSO), the Council and constituencies of the Country Code Names Supporting Organization (ccNSO), and the At-Large Advisory Committee (ALAC).
 Focused consultations will be held with the bodies that the NomCom partly populates, in order to inform and update the NomCom about desired skill sets.

-The success of the NomCom will depend in no small measure on the willingness and ability of NomCom members to engage in affirmative recruitment of excellent Candidates.
-The NomCom will use all readily available means to publicize and otherwise inform about the call for Candidate Applications.
+The success of the NomCom will depend in no small measure on the willingness and ability of NomCom delegates to engage in affirmative recruitment of excellent candidates.
+The NomCom will use all readily available means to publicize and otherwise inform about the call for candidate applications.

-In order to encourage NomCom members to do their best to identify and recruit outstanding Candidates, each NomCom member will be asked to share and present action plans on identifying Candidates for the bodies to be populated in part by the NomCom.
+In order to encourage NomCom delegates to do their best to identify and recruit outstanding candidates, each NomCom delegate will be asked to share and present action plans on identifying candidates for the bodies to be populated in part by the NomCom.

 7.3.
 Public Input

-The NomCom will call publicly for Candidate Applications from, inter alia, across the global Internet community to find the talent and experience needed for the positions it fills, to inform the community of the NomCom's progress and decisions, and to generate the confidence and respect of the community for those positions that the NomCom selects.
+The NomCom will call publicly for candidate applications from across the global Internet community to find the talent and experience needed for the positions it fills, to inform the community of the NomCom's progress and decisions, and to generate the confidence and respect of the community for those positions that the NomCom selects.

 Because the NomCom will conduct its work in English, all submissions to the NomCom must be provided in English.